 When Indigenous children are brought into government care, it is common for them to be placed in non-Indigenous foster and group home settings.
 When these children are removed from their culture, they risk losing their connection to it.
-Children’s Aid Foundation of Canada’s Stand Up for Kids Project is working to address the risk of disconnection, with the Back to the Land program.
+Children’s Aid Foundation of Canada is working to address the risk of disconnection, with the Back to the Land program.
 This program serves to provide Indigenous children, youth, and families who are or have been involved in the child welfare system with opportunities to be immersed in their cultural traditions and to reconnect with their heritage in natural environments.

 After being placed into a foster home with non-Indigenous parents, TIMOTHY’s social worker was concerned that as an Indigenous young person he might begin to lose his connection with his Anishinabek culture and heritage due to being away from those who are able to teach him important knowledge and skills.